awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 1. In the navigation pane, choose **Databases**, and then choose the DB cluster\.

-1. Choose the **Configuration** tab and check **Database activity stream** for status\.
+1. Choose the **Configuration** tab, and check **Database activity stream** for status\.

 ### AWS CLI<a name="DBActivityStreams.Status-collapsible-section-S2"></a>

 You can get a DB cluster's activity stream configuration as the response to a [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) CLI request\.
 In the following example, see the values for `ActivityStreamKinesisStreamName`, `ActivityStreamStatus`, `ActivityStreamKmsKeyId`, and `ActivityStreamMode`\.

-The request is as follows:
+The request is as follows\.

 ```
-aws rds --region us-west-2 describe-db-clusters --db-cluster-identifier my-cluster --profile MY_PROFILE_CREDENTIALS
+aws rds --region MY_REGION describe-db-clusters --db-cluster-identifier my-cluster
 ```

-The response includes the following items for a database activity stream:
+The response includes the following items for a database activity stream\.

+ The following example shows a JSON response\.
+These fields are the same for Aurora PostgreSQL and Aurora MySQL, except that `ActivityStreamMode` is always `async` for Aurora MySQL, while for Aurora PostgreSQL it might be `sync` or `async`\.

 ```
 {
 "DBClusters": [
   {
     "DBClusterIdentifier": "my-cluster",
-    . . .
+    ...
     "ActivityStreamKinesisStreamName": "aws-rds-das-cluster-A6TSYXITZCZXJHIRVFUBZ5LTWY",
     "ActivityStreamStatus": "starting",
     "ActivityStreamKmsKeyId": "12345678-abcd-efgh-ijkl-bd041f170262",
-    "ActivityStreamMode": "sync",
+    "ActivityStreamMode": "async",
     "DbClusterResourceId": "cluster-ABCD123456"
-    . . .
+    ...
   }
 ]
 }
 ```